preciousemerole/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 17 - a script that changes the owner of the file hello to betty only if it is owned by the user guillaume (where the file hello is in the working directory).

-Script 18 - a script that will play the StarWars IV episode in the terminal.
+Script 18 - a script that will play the Star Wars IV episode in the terminal.